Co-op City, Bronx: Demographics

-Public safety

-Police and crime
+Policing and crime

 Community District 10 is patrolled by the 45th Precinct of the NYPD, located at 2877 Barkley Avenue in Throggs Neck.
 The 45th Precinct ranked 28th safest out of 69 patrol areas for per-capita crime in 2010.
 As of 2018, with a non-fatal assault rate of 53 per 100,000 people, Community District 10's rate of violent crimes per capita is less than that of the city as a whole.
 The incarceration rate of 243 per 100,000 people is lower than that of the city as a whole.

 The 45th Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 67% between 1990 and 2022.
 The precinct reported five murders, 13 rapes, 235 robberies, 265 felony assaults, 108 burglaries, 609 grand larcenies, and 323 grand larcenies auto in 2022.

-Security
+Public Safety Department

-The Co-op City Department of Public Safety is a privately owned and operated security force that protect the residents, visitor and property of Co-op City.
+The Co-op City Department of Public Safety is a privately owned and operated public safety force that protects the residents, visitors and property of Co-op City only.
 The Co-op City Department of Public Safety currently employs more than 100 Public Safety officers and 10 civilian employees.

+The New York City Police Department (NYPD) is the primary law enforcement agency whose mission is to provide police patrol service and investigate all crimes that occur within New York City which includes all of Co-op City.